-(d) *Skills can develop in a practice homework.
+(d) *Skills can develop in a suitable homework.

 The presence of a here requires a countable noun (see 110.
 Nouns without “the” or “a”).
-Homework is uncountable, so must either be replaced by a countable noun like task or remain with a deleted.
-The similarity of its meaning to task etc. shows how unreliable meaning is as a guide to a noun’s countability (though for some areas of greater reliability, see the posts on Countable Noun Meanings).
+Homework is uncountable, so must either accompany a countable noun like task or drop a.
+The similarity of its meaning to task etc. shows how unreliable meaning is as a guide to a noun’s countability (though for some areas of greater reliability, see the posts on Noun Countability Clues).
 More examples of this type of error are in the post 138.
 Test Your Command of Grammar.

 (e) *Seminars are for discussing about issues raised in lectures.

 After DISCUSS, about cannot be used.
 DISCUSS is one of those verbs that many learners of English wrongly think is “prepositional” – always used with the preposition about – when in fact it is an ordinary transitive verb that needs to be followed directly by its object noun (or noun equivalent).
 It and verbs like it are the topic of the post 42.
 Unnecessary Prepositions.
 The suggestion is made there that the error with DISCUSS results not just from the use of about after verbs like DISCUSS, but also from its use after the noun discussion.

 (f) *Water is consisted of hydrogen and oxygen.